Masioki/AI-studies/README.md

 # AI-studies
-This repository contains some of many excercises performed during my master's degree in AI on Politechnika Wrocławska
+This repository contains summary of some of many excercises performed during my Master's Degree in AI on Politechnika Wrocławska